ornao/pp5_vintage/README.md

 - figure our account and bag in mobile header - linked to mobile testing

-- add form validation to profile, reviews, contact
+- add form validation to profile - can add text to number field

+- reviews, contact

 - 13, 15, 17, 18
 - add crud reviews user stories